 See below a helpful conversion diagram:

 No particulary restrictions.
-A toll to pay in the box at the start of the road is due.
+A toll to be payed in the onesty-box at the start of the road is due.

 The closest accomodation is: Nisser Hyttegrend and Camping.
 Alternatively there are organized campsites all around the lake, in Treungen and on the eastern shore, besides cabins and room to rent all around the lake.

 The best season goes from the end of May to the end of August